samorogu/notes/masteringReact/README.md

 ##### Sorting-Raising the sort event

 First we need to add another property (`onSort`) as a reference to the handleSort event.
-Cmd+d to select all the columns in the table of the MovesTable component:
+Cmd+d to select all the columns in the table of the MovesTable (4 times) component can be used when selecting the initial bracket and `th`:

 moviesTable.jsx
 ```